anhtholee/zalo-hit-song/README.md

 ## How to create the submission file (tested on `python 3.7`)
 ### Package installation
-Run `pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt` (globally or in a virtual enviroment).
+Run `pip install -r requirements.txt`.
 ### Data Preparation
 - Download all `csv` files from the competition site and put them into folder `data` in this working directory.
 - Download all `mp3` files from the competition site, extract and put them into `audio-data/train` and `audio-data/test` accordingly.